All Episodes

 All I could see were lights moving around, like spotlights, searchlights.

-So, I lay back down, and they keep getting closer, and the next thing I know, they were north of me.
+So I lay back down, and they keep getting closer, and the next thing I know, they were north of me.

-Then, they're down further in the swamp, to the east of me, and at 3 o'clock, they were south of my place, about a mile and a half.
+And at 3 o'clock, they were south of my place, about a mile and a half.

-And at that point, at 3 o'clock, When I walked out on my back porch and looked out there, all of a sudden they all came together.
+And at that point, at 3 o'clock, when I walked out on my back porch and looked out there, all of a sudden they all came together and they put their lights down on the ground and they hovered.

 And I figured they had spotted something.